 Each prepared reagent will be documented on the Reagent Preparation Form and assigned a unique lot number for tracking purposes.
 The lot number format is MMDDYY (the date of preparation) followed by the preparer's initials.
+Reagents prepared on the same day will have one or more differentiating characters in their assigned lot numbers in addition to the required format.
 Reagents that expire on the same day they are prepared do not require a Reagent Preparation Form.
 The preparation of these reagents will be documented in the notes for the case(s) in which the reagent was used.